apalache-mc/apalache/docs/src/adr/002adr-types.md

 1. Type aliases can be only introduced at top-level declarations.
 That is, type aliases next to nested LET-IN definitions are ignored.

-1. Assuming Rule 1, you can define a type alias with `@typeAlias` in the same position, where you could define `@type`.
+1. Assuming Rule 1, you can define a type alias with `@typeAlias` anywhere you can define a `@type`.

 1. A type alias should be defined before it is used in the source code.